RunnanZ/CAO-SBD/README.md

-CAO-SBD

-Title:	Matlab code for "Computational Adaptive Optics for Fluorescence Microscopy via Sparse Blind Deconvolution"
+# Title:	Matlab code for "Computational Adaptive Optics for Fluorescence Microscopy via Sparse Blind Deconvolution"
 Version: 1.0

-Edited based on the reference [1][2].
+Edited based on the references [1][2].

-# Matlab code for "Computational Adaptive Optics for Fluorescence Microscopy via Sparse Blind Deconvolution"

 This package contains the implementations of the algorithms described in the paper, including PSF (blur kernel) estimation from a single image, Zernike-based physically constrained aberration correction algorithm using the estimated PSF and deconvolution reconstruction algorithms, which are described in detail in the paper: "Computational Adaptive Optics for Fluorescence Microscopy via Sparse Blind Deconvolution".

-Please cite our paper if using the code to generate data (e.g., images, tables of processing times, etc.) in an uncommercial usage.
+Please cite our paper if using the code to generate data (e.g., images, tables of processing times, etc.) in uncommercial usage.

 ## How to use